 Candidates will also be required to complete an online assessment of personal qualities known a the PQA on the same day as their allocated Interview session.
 The PQA is an online test designed to assess a range of personal qualities that are considered to be important for the study and practise of medicine.

 Email MedEntry to discuss the preparation strategies for the styles and structure of the interview questions at the University of Newcastle.

-University of Newcastle medicine interview questions and interview dates can be viewed via the Newcastle Joint Medical Program Admission Guide.
+University of Newcastle medicine interview questions and interview dates can be viewed on the Newcastle Joint Medical Program Page.

 Applicants who have completed the University of Newcastle Bachelor of Biomedical Science degree within two the last two years (for 2023 entry the applicant needs to have finished in 2021 or 2022), with a GPA of at least 4.3 may be invited to attend the MSA/PQA based their UCAT score.

 Applicants will need to sit the UCAT ANZ test in the year of their application and score at, or above, the lower UCAT ANZ cut-off score used for rural applicants in order to progress to MSA interview.

 There is no cap on the number of applicants who will progress to MSA interview and PQA under this scheme.
 But it only applies for entry to the JMP at the University of Newcastle.